bobeatslollipop/bobeatslollipop.github.io/README.md

 ### Research Assisstant, 2022
 Worked with Dr. Donald Stull on packing dimensions of the projections of 2-dimensional sets onto streight lines.
 Used Kolmogorov complexity as mathematical tool.

+# Awards and Honors
+### Top 13% in the extended round of Google Hashcode, 2020

+### Junior Career Award in Mathematics, Northwestern University math department 2022

 # Academic works (including informal ones)
 1. An incomplete note for the motivation behind the 22-appoximaition for ATSP (asymmetric travelling salesman problem): [ATSP notes](https://drive.google.com/file/d/1FlF5x-ewael9xvGGb1TfJctMKPFgQ6DK/view?usp=sharing)
 2. A survey on list-decodable learning, demonstrating two methods from seminlal papers.
 Done with Yining Huang and Zening Luo for a grad course project: [List Decodable Learning in Mean Estimation](https://drive.google.com/file/d/1g1oU-oEyxzjzNj-Hy7ksW44sei_ya1mW/view?usp=sharing)